-Electricity Repair Category 1 Notes The electrical system appears of mixed eras with recent provision of new switchgear fuseboard.
+Electricity Repair Category 2 Notes The electrical system appears to be of standard pattern.
+The electric switchgear unit was noted to be stained and corroded.
 No recent testing was noted.
+Further checks should be made as appropriate.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

-Gas Gas
+Gas

 Repair Category N/A

 Notes

-Water, plumbing and bathroom fittings Repair Category 1 Notes The first floor bathroom fittings were noted to be of an older pattern and coloured.
-Updating could be considered to personal preference.
+Water, plumbing and bathroom fittings Repair Category 1 Notes These are of age and coloured patterns.
+Further updating could be considered to personal preference.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heatin ng and hot water

-Repair Category 1

-Notes We understand the heating and hot water system have been regularly serviced and that service records can be made available.
-We assume the heating and hot water appliances have been installed line with the manufacturer's guidelines.
+Heating and hot water Repair Category 1 Notes We assume service records can be made available as appropriate.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

 Drainage

 Repair Category 1

-Notes No significant defects noted.
+Notes No significant defects were noted.